Byron1z/azure-network-protocols-B1z/README.md

 <h3>Observe SSH Traffic</h3>
 <p>
-  Log back into the windows-vm, head back in WireShark and start a packet capture up.
+  Log back into the windows-vm, head back in Wireshark and start a packet capture up.

   Filter for SSH traffic only - (Secure Shell is used to make a secure connection from one computer to another, SSH can be used to connect to it and administer that device, SSH uses TCP port 22)
 </p>